-In the College of Humanities and Social Sciences, we are proud to offer a range of degree programs in these areas of interest that help you develop the skills you need to succeed.
+In the College of Humanities and Social Sciences, we are proud to offer a range of degree programs to help you develop skills and knowledge in your area of interest.
 The College of Humanities and Social Sciences is home to the majority of undergraduate general education coursework at Grand Canyon University (GCU) and is committed to helping you advance your ability to think critically, apply analytical constructs and communicate complex ideas clearly.

-Our college of social science degree programs offer greater insight into the many facets of human behavior.
+Our college of social science degree programs offer insight into the many facets of human behavior.
 Courses in areas such as psychology and sociology can help you develop skills related to individual and group motivation that may be valued in the workplace.
-Our degree programs range from online counseling degrees, to psychology degrees to human services degrees that include majors in communications, history and behavioral health science.
-No matter what you want to study, we have a degree for you.
+Our degree programs range from online counseling degrees to psychology degrees to human services degrees that include majors in communications, history and behavioral health science.
+Check out the variety of humanities and social science degrees that GCU has to offer.

 Loading Degree Programs

-GCU offers different tuition rates and fees for on-campus and online programs, as well as scholarship opportunities to help make paying for college easier.
-Find out more about the options you have.
+- Tuition, Financing and Scholarships: GCU offers different tuition rates and fees for on-campus and online programs, as well as scholarship opportunities to help make paying for college easier.
+Find out more about the options available to you.

 2 Retrieved from U.S. Bureau of Labor Statistics, Life, Physical and Social Science Occupations in August 2022